BranislavBajuzik/ColorWallpaper/README.md

 #### Multiple wallpapers generation options:
 - `--multiple-count` `MULTIPLE_COUNT`
-  - Generate all colors, that pass other options filtering. negative numbers will produce all colors
+  - Generate all colors, that pass other options filtering.
+Negative numbers will produce all colors
   - Default: `1`
-- `--multiple-extension` `MULTIPLE_EXTENSION`
-  - The extension/format of the wallpapers
-  - Default: `png`

 #### Argument formats
 - `COLOR`